Housing Information

 Occupancy does not include housing during scheduled college breaks.
 Any resident who wishes to stay in the residence halls during a break must submit a Break Housing Request Form and receive approval before the break starts.

 Students who have outstanding fines or are not in good standing in the residence halls are not eligible to stay on campus during the breaks.
 Also, any student on academic or behavioral probation will not be allowed to stay for breaks.
 Therefore, in these cases, any requests submitted will be denied.
 Any resident found in the building during the break who has not received approval to stay will be asked to leave the residence hall immediately and may be subject to additional disciplinary actions or a fine.
 Your meal card may be used during scheduled breaks when Dining Services facilities are open.
 Keep in mind that the food service hours and meal options may be limited.
-See Dining Services schedule posted outside of the Commons for mealtimes during breaks.
+See Dining Services' schedule posted outside of the Commons for mealtimes during breaks.
 Staying on campus during breaks is considered a privilege.
 Failure to respect the policies may lead to loss of housing for the remainder of the break or the year.

 GENDER IDENTITY AND HOUSING